 Resources for the public

-Our dedicated page has lots of patient information and guidance - see it here
+Our dedicated page has lots more patient information and guidance - see it here

 Changes to appointments

-As the Chief Medical Officer for the NHS has recently stated in the media, routine NHS services will inevitably come under pressure as the coronavirus spreads.
+Routine NHS services are under pressure as the coronavirus spreads.
 The NHS has well-established protocols to respond to situations such as this and we have been advised on what steps we can take.

 Please call us before cancelling your appointment as we may be able to offer an alternative option.
 Please see your appointment letter for the contact details.